Lindy084/ShiftEase_App/README.md

- 🚀 ShiftEase: AI-Powered HR Assistant
+ 🚀 ShiftEase: AI-Powered HR Assistant.

 ShiftEase is a smart HR tool designed to simplify and automate shift and time-off management in the workplace.
 Built with Python and Streamlit, this AI-powered web app helps HR teams and employees manage leave requests, shift visibility, and records in a user-friendly dashboard.